Exam season is on the horizon—but it doesn’t need to feel ominous.

 - Finally, get some great tips (and a few laughs!) in this HGTV-inspired post about how to find the perfect study spot.

 Commuter Student Hostel

-If you don’t have a couch to crash on at UBC, the Commuter Student Hostel provides overnight accommodations on campus for just $35 a night.
+If you don’t have a couch to crash on, the Commuter Student Hostel provides overnight accommodations on campus for just $35 a night.
 You can check availability online and reserve a spot.